Election-Tech-Initiative/electionguard/docs/overview/Roadmap.md

 ??? done "Use ElectionGuard in a real-world post-election audit"

-    * Run a post-election election audit with Inyo, California using [VotingWorks Arlo](https://voting.works) using ElectionGuard as a back end
+    * Run a post-election election audit with Inyo, California using [VotingWorks Arlo][voting-works] using ElectionGuard as a back end
     * Identify learnings and code refactoring necessary to reflect the different data structures and scalability considerations of audits

 ??? done "Update the ElectionGuard specification to 0.95.0"